 Please always send your application form cc to "firstname.lastname@example.org".

-Your application can only be considered if you sent by the date of the application deadline all required documents.
+Your application can only be considered if all necessary documents have reached us by the deadline.

 Mathematicians from Africa should also consider to apply to the IMU Simons African Fellowship Program which has the same conditions and approx. 10 Scholarships available per year.
-Please note that IF YOU ARE APPLYING FOR THE IMU- SIMONS Travel Fellowship or the IMU-SIMONS AFRICAN Fellowship you cannot apply for the Abel Visting Scholar Program at the SAME time.
+Please note that IF YOU ARE APPLYING FOR the IMU-SIMONS AFRICAN Fellowship you cannot apply for the Abel Visting Scholar Program at the SAME time.

 The selection criteria is based on the the quality of the project and the benefit/added value for the home institution/country.